NOT FOR DISTRIBUTION TO UNITED STATES NEWSWIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES

 Each Unit will consist of one common share of the Company and one-half of one common share purchase warrant.
-Each warrant will entitle the holder to purchase one common share of the Company at an exercise price of C$0.90 per common share for a period of 24 months following the date of closing of the Public Offering.
+Each whole warrant will entitle the holder to purchase one common share of the Company at an exercise price of C$0.90 per common share for a period of 24 months following the date of issuance.

-The Offered Securities will not be registered under the U.S. Securities Act of 1933 (the "1933 Act"), as amended, or any applicable state securities laws, and may not be offered or sold to, or for the account or benefit of, persons in the United States or "U.S. persons," as such term is defined in Regulation S regulated under the 1933 Act, absent registration or an applicable exemption from the registration requirements.
+None of the securities to be issued in connection with the foregoing issuances will be registered under the U.S. Securities Act of 1933 (the "1933 Act"), as amended, or any applicable state securities laws, and may not be offered or sold to, or for the account or benefit of, persons in the United States or "U.S. persons," as such term is defined in Regulation S regulated under the 1933 Act, absent registration or an applicable exemption from the registration requirements.
 This press release does not constitute an offer of securities for sale in the United States or to U.S. persons.

 Prairie Creek Mine Background

 The Prairie Creek Mine is partially developed with an existing 1,000 tonne per day mill and related infrastructure.